npmcomponent/pazguille-route66/README.md

+*This repository is a mirror of the [component](http://component.io) module [pazguille/route66](http://github.com/pazguille/route66).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/pazguille-route66`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # J.S.
 Route 66

 Simple and tiny hash router library for web browsers.
 J.S.
 Route 66 is used for routing your web application URL's when using hash tags(#).
 Eg: www.example.com/#pazguille or www.example.com/#!/pazguille